User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Results

-Our quantitative and qualitative analysis showed that participants have diverse judgements on privacy-preserving quality and helpfulness of LLM-generated responses in privacy-sensitive scenarios.
-Further, individual participants had reasonable explanations for their judgements, which often depend on the context of the scenario.
-We discuss implications of our findings in~\cref{sec:discussion}.
+\paragraph{Participants had low agreement when evaluating the same scenario} While participants generally rated the LLM's responses as helpful and mostly privacy-preserving, there were notable disagreement between participants who rated the same scenario.
+With at least five participants evaluating each scenario, inter-rater agreement was low (Krippendorff's $\alpha=0.36$).
+Beyond overall agreement, we examined the within-scenario range of ratings.
+We found that at least two participants selected opposite ends of the likert scale on intention to use the response (H3) in 20\% of scenarios.
+For information sensitivity (P1) and intention to share information with an LLM (P2), participants never fully agreed across all 90 scenarios.
+When evaluating whether the response respected privacy norms (P3) and personal privacy preferences (P4), at least one participant differed in 88\% and 95\% of scenarios, respectively (\cref{fig:users-v-llms-judgment-range-by-scenario}).

+\paragraph{Helpfulness evaluations were driven by task completion, with additional considerations on communication quality and privacy} When evaluating helpfulness (H2), participants who selected \emph{very helpful} mentioned ``task completion'' 93\% of the time and ``clarity'' in 8\%, whereas those who selected \emph{unhelpful} frequently cited ``task failure'' (73\%).
+Similarly, when asked about intention to use the LLM response (H3), participants who reported being \emph{extremely likely} to use the response referenced ``task completion'' (92\%) and ``clarity'' (26\%).
+In contrast, those who selected \emph{extremely unlikely} mentioned ``task failure'' (67\%), with some participants also cited ``privacy leaks'' (33\%) as a reason, highlighting privacy concerns as a factor on willingness to use the LLM's response.

+\paragraph{Privacy evaluations were driven by leakage of sensitive inforamtion} Participants who rated the LLM response as \emph{not at all} or \emph{slightly} respecting privacy norms almost always cited ``leaked private info'' (90\%), such as credit card details, clients' names, or a tax refund amount.
+In contrast, participants who judged the response as respecting privacy norms most often cited ``limited sharing'' (79\%), noting that the response omitted sensitive details (e.g., contact or health information) and instead shared only general or publicly available information (e.g., the time of a community event).

+\paragraph{Participants' privacy preferences and interpretation of the scenario drives disagreement} Through participants' explanations, we found that disagreement often stemmed from differing privacy preferences and interpretations of what information is ``sensitive'' in the scenario.
+For example, in scenario 47, the LLM-generated email included a temporary password in plain text.
+While two participants viewed this as acceptable, others evaluated the response as not respecting privacy norms explaining that credentials should not be shared via email.
+In scenario 32, the LLM was tasked to draft a message seeking advice from ``Childcare Support Network''.
+Three participants felt that including children's names in the message violated privacy norms and their personal privacy preferences, whereas two considered it acceptable because the message only involved details that were relevant to the request.

-\begin{resultbox} \textbf{Result 1}: Individual participants found LLM responses to privacy-sensitive scenarios helpful and privacy preserving most of the time.
-However, when evaluating the same scenario, participants disagree with each other on both privacy and utility of LLM responses.
-Through participants' explanation of their choices, we observe such differences came from nuances in individual perspectives and contextual factors within scenarios. \end{resultbox}
+\begin{resultbox} \textbf{Result 1}: Participants generally found LLM responses to privacy-sensitive scenarios to preserve privacy and provide utility.
+However, participants rating the same scenario had a wide range of opinions, with disagreement often driven by individual preferences and contextual factors. \end{resultbox}